bisq-network/bisq-monitor/README.md

 We use 3 approaches to collect data about the state of the seed nodes.

-1. The seed nodes send per clear net messages to the monitoring server.
-Those messages contain information about the state of messages, used memory and DAO hashes.
+1. The seed nodes report data over Tor to the monitoring server.
+Reported data includes information about the state of messages, used memory and DAO hashes.
 2. A tor node pings on a regular interval all seed nodes to measure round trip time and to see if the seed node is reachable over tor.